PrincessColumbia/storytellersspeakeasy/templates/story_post.md

 > :bulb: ***__Posting Guidelines__***
 > Post only your own work.
 Adding third-party work to the Library is limited to @Royalty.
-> Posting in #the-library requires the Storyteller role.
+> Posting in #the-library requires the @Storyteller role.
 > Post one post per ***series***, or ***story*** if there is no series. indidivual chapters should be posted in #live-reader-reactions!
 > :null:
 > ### Post Titles